Hundreds of fish die in lagoon in tony Malibu, California

-LOS ANGELES (AP) — California officials are trying to solve a stinky mystery: A die-off has left hundreds of fish floating in a recently restored lagoon on the tony Malibu coast.
+LOS ANGELES (AP) — California officials were trying Monday to solve a stinky mystery: A die-off has left hundreds of fish floating in a recently restored lagoon on the tony Malibu coast.

-California State Parks Angeles District Superintendent Craig Sap said Monday that scientists believe the Malibu Lagoon die-off, which began last Wednesday, is likely caused by the unusually warm water temperatures.
+Scientists believe the Malibu Lagoon die-off, which began last Wednesday, is likely caused by unusually warm water temperatures, said Craig Sap, superintendent of California State Parks’ Angeles District.

+“We had many days in a row of warmer-than-usual temperatures.
+We hadn’t had much of a breeze down there to keep the temperatures down,” Sap said.

-But other possibilities include elevated nutrient levels, dropping levels of dissolved oxygen or having too many fish in the lagoon.
+Other possibilities include elevated nutrient levels, dropping levels of dissolved oxygen or having too many fish in the lagoon.
 Officials are taking water samples and fish for testing.

 Most Read Nation & World Stories